-As a business owner, you understand that businesses must spend money in order to make money.
+As a business owner, you understand that businesses must spend money to make money.
 However, many business owners make a huge mistake when it comes to spending money- they don’t account for digital costs.
 As you may have heard by now, your website is your digital storefront.
 For many customers, it’s the first point of contact.
 You could spend a ton of money on the appearance of your store or office, but it won’t mean anything if your digital presence doesn’t match.

 There was a time when the most valuable marketing you could do for your business was to run print and TV ads.
 This provided a large audience and also cost a ton.
 Now, the most valuable tool you can take advantage of is digital marketing.
 Along with other benefits, digital marketing is both cheaper and more effective than traditional marketing.